derlin/mantelo/docs/index.rst

    Mantelo [manˈtelo], from German "*Mantel*", from Late Latin "*mantum*" means "*cloak*" in Esperanto.

 It always stays **fresh** and **complete** because it does not hard-code or wrap any endpoint.
-Instead, Instead, it offers a clean, object-oriented interface to the Keycloak RESTful API.
+Instead, it offers a clean, object-oriented interface to the Keycloak RESTful API.
 Acting as a lightweight wrapper around the popular `requests <https://requests.readthedocs.io/en/latest/>`_ library, mantelo takes care of all the boring details for you - like authentication (tokens and refresh tokens), URL management, serialization, and request processing [#mention]_.